qbil-org/tutorials/keywords.md

 **Staging**: a conceptual area where changes can be stored prior to being committed

+**Branch**: a branch w.r.t version controls systems is a pointer to a snapshot of changes and can be thought of as a version of a repository.
+Default branch is `main` or `master`.

+**Fork**: A fork is a copy of a repository that dissociates it from previous committers.
+It is similar to a branch but it changes the repository's owner and access permissions.

 **Text Editor**: a software application that provides an interface to edit text, usually code in this context.
 Can literally be default notepad, but common editors are Vim, VSCode, Sublime, Atom, notepad++.

 **Integrated Development Environment/IDE**: a software software that provides a text editor and additonal development tools, such as a debugger, build automation tools, etc.